Department of Human Resources

 Funeral

 Funeral leave of up to five (5) days of sick leave per occurrence may be used for a death in the immediate family.
-Immediate family means husband, wife, mother, mother-in-law, father, father-in-law, brother, brother-in-law, sister, sister-in-law, child and any relative who is domiciled in the employee’s household.
+Immediate family means husband, wife, mother, mother-in-law, father, father-in-law, brother, brother-in-law, sister, sister-in-law, child and any relative domiciled in the employee’s household.
 Funeral leave of up to one (1) day of sick leave per occurrence may be used for a death outside of the immediate family.

 Sick Family